vladopajic/go-test-coverage/README.md

 # (mandatory)
 # Path to coverprofile file (output of `go test -coverprofile` command)
 profile: cover.out

-# (optional; default false)
-# When set to `true` tool will output github-action friendly outputs
-github-action-output: true

 # (optional)
 # When specified reported file paths will not contain local prefix in the output